Sife-ops/dmenu_bw/README.md

 ![giphy](https://media.giphy.com/media/iEJ7HRPdOpWUrNy3Ue/giphy.gif)

-A minimal Bitwarden GUI written in POSIX shellscript. <br>
+A minimal Bitwarden GUI written in POSIX shellscript.

 I created dmenu\_bw as a hotkeyed password manager for minimal window manager desktop sessions.
 It is highly inspired by the mouseless workflow of tiling window managers, allowing the rapid lookup, creation, and editing of Bitwarden vault items.
-The goal of dmenu\_bw is to provide the same capabilities as the official Bitwarden client but without the Electron dependency. <br>
+The goal of dmenu\_bw is to provide the same capabilities as the official Bitwarden client but without the Electron dependency.

-Features: <br>
+Features:

 - [x] Fast 🔥🔥🔥
 - [x] Light (no Electron)! 🪶
 - [x] Copy passwords!